 - Apple Safari: Hold down the Command and Option key and select the number/letter of the access key

 If the text is too small for you to read comfortably then you can resize it.
 Instructions are given for major browsers below:

 Choose Tools> Internet Options…> Accessibility… and check the ignore font sizes specified on web pages option.
 Click OK, OK, and then you can alter the text size using the View> Text Size option.

-Select the keys CTRL and + (From menu: View, Text Size, Increase) together to increase text size and CTRL and - to reduce it (From menu: View, Text Size, Decrease)
+Select the keys CTRL and + (the plus key) on PC, Command and + (the plus key) on Mac (From menu: View, Text Size, Increase) together to increase text size and CTRL and - (the minus key) to reduce it (From menu: View, Text Size, Decrease)

 All other browsers should be able to resize the text directly from the menu bar.
 Please see your specific browser help pages if you are having difficulty.

 Where possible we try to provide downloadable documents in different formats including PDF and rich text format.

 If you have difficulties obtaining information from a PDF you can use Adobe's web-based conversion service to produce an HTML version.
 However, please be aware that the standard of HTML produced is not very good.

 We appreciate that it is frustrating to be unable to access information.
 Please bear with us whilst we continue to work on improving the accessibility of our site.

 If any downloadable document presents a barrier to accessing information, please contact us with details of the document in question, the problems encountered and what we could do to help.